 We are having Pastors David and Barbara Ross as interim pastors – as we seek full time pastors – services will go to one service (AM) on Sunday May 29th, 2005 until further notice, Sunday School, Youth and home groups will continue as usual – the Ross’ will be in town for mid-week activities as well as some Saturdays for consultation.

-Pastor Wayne Berry from Amherst Victory Church acted as our temporary interim pastor – as we sought full time pastors – our new Pastor Gerry Bezanson and his wife Kim took office Aug.
+Pastor Wayne Berry from Amherst Victory Church acted as our temporary interim pastor – as we sought full time pastors.
+Pastor Gerry Bezanson and his wife Kim took this office Aug.
 13, 2006.
+We were honored to have them as our pastors for a season, until they moved on to what God was calling them to.

 Very exciting things have happened since and we continue to serve the needs of our Lord’s community.
 The purpose of our church is to loose people from bondage as Christ, the Head of the Church loosed Lazarus from the grave.
 We must bring people to a new life in Christ, equipping them for service and releasing them to serve.

-Details are available by calling our Pastor at Abundant Life Victory Church (ALVC) at 895-5433.
-Come visit, learn, have fellowship and make new friends!
+Details are available by calling our office at Abundant Life at 902.895.LIFE (5433).
+Come visit, learn, connect, and make new friends!